Tippmann TPX: Magazines

 Tippmann's TPX pistol is their first .68 caliber paintball pistol that is designed to feed paintballs using magazines.
 Magazines made for the TPX pistol were designed to hold eight paintballs originally, but are now sent with a newly designed seven paintball configuration to prevent breaks.
 These are loaded with a spring that when released forces paintballs into the chamber of the pistol, allowing the TPX to be fed from the bottom up, as opposed to traditional paintball markers that are fed from the top down with the assistance of gravity.
 This spring must be compressed before loading paintballs into the magazine, and when loaded into the marker will be released automatically to start feeding paintballs into the TPX chamber.
 Upon a press of the magazine release button, the TPX ejects the loaded magazine with a push from a spring.

 Metal Trigger

-In order to add stability to the initial puncture of the CO2 cartridge Tippmann designed the trigger of the TPX pistol out of cast zinc (with a nickel-plated finish).
+To add stability to the initial puncture of the CO2 cartridge Tippmann designed the trigger of the TPX pistol out of cast zinc (with a nickel-plated finish).
 After insertion of a 12 gram CO2 cartridge one pull of this trigger will puncture it allowing for the CO2 to enter the gun to be used to propel the paintballs.

 Covered Ammo Windows

-Ammunition windows allow for the user of the TPX to view paintballs as they are inside the grip of the pistol.
+Ammunition windows allow the user of the TPX to view paintballs as they are inside the grip of the pistol.
 The TPX includes this feature.
 Holes are made in the sides of the pistol grip, and in the top of the marker above the magazine to create ammunition windows.
 These are covered with clear plastic to protect the paint inside the marker from external elements.